inkypaper/WordPress/wp-content/webp-express/log/conversions/doc-root/wp-content/themes/yourcolor/img/menu_bg.jpg.md

   * Palette size:   6

 Success
-Reduction: 90% (went from 19 kb to 2 kb)
+Reduction: -60% (went from 1278 bytes to 2040 bytes)

 Picking lossy
 cwebp succeeded :)

-Converted image in 582 ms, reducing file size with 100% (went from 19 kb to 0 kb)
+Converted image in 568 ms, reducing file size with 92% (went from 1278 bytes to 96 bytes)